engonzal/ansible_role_proxmox/README.md

 ### Ansible Roles: Proxmox
-Module to setup a new container or add mounts.
+This is a role to setup a new container.
 Note that you must have root ssh to a proxmox node configured.
 You must also have api access to your proxmox host/cluster.

+This role will primarily run on the ansible localhost.
+Some tasks will use the "delegate_to" option to run on the remote Proxmox node.

 #### Role Variables
 Lots of variables are available to use for provisioning a container.
 Required will depend on your use case.
 Most are optional.